tangle-network/relayer/README.md

 ### Quick Start ⚡

-#### Local EVM Tornado
+#### Local EVM Setup

 Eager to try out the Webb Relayer and see it in action?
-Run a relayer with our preset EVM tornado configuration to get up and running immediately.
+Run a relayer with our preset EVM Local Network configuration to get up and running immediately.

 ```
-./target/release/webb-relayer -c config/config-tornados/ethereum -vv
+cargo run -- -c ./config/local-testnet -vvv
 ```

 > Hot Tip 🌶️: To increase the logger verbosity add additional `-vvvv` during start up command.
 You will now see `TRACE` logs.
 Happy debugging!